solemnefi153/TourMeApp/readme.md

 Before you begin, you’ll need to register for a developer account for [Foursquare API ](https://developer.foursquare.com/developer/).
 Once you register your account, you will [create a new app](https://foursquare.com/developers/register).
 <br>

 The Foursquare API will then give you a client ID and a client secret key.
-Save these variables in your environment as foursquareClientID and foursquareClientSecret.
+Save these variables in your .env file as FORSQUARE_CLIENT_ID and FORSQUARE_CLIENT_SECRET.
 <br>

 This application runs with Node.
 Please install [Node version 14](https://nodejs.org/en/download/) in your environment.
 <br>

-If you are running the application locally, run the following command in your terminal at the root folder of this project: <b>npm install</b> to install all dependencies) and <b>node src/index.js</b> to run the application in your local environment.
+If you are running the application locally, run the following command in your terminal at the root folder of this project: <b>npm install</b> to install all dependencies

 # Useful Websites